Galician language: Classification and relation with Portuguese

-The current linguistic status of Galician with respect to Portuguese is controversial in Galicia, and the issue sometimes carries political overtones.
-There are linguists who deal with modern Galician and Portuguese as norms or varieties of the same language.
+The current linguistic status of Galician with regard to Portuguese is controversial in Galicia, and the issue sometimes carries political overtones.
+There are linguists who regard Galician and Portuguese as two standard varieties of the same language.
 Some authors, such as Lindley Cintra, consider that they are still co-dialects of a common language in spite of differences in phonology and vocabulary, while others argue that they have become separate languages due to differences in phonetics and vocabulary usage, and, to a lesser extent, morphology and syntax.
 Fernández Rei in 1990 stated that the Galician language is, with respect to Portuguese, an ausbau language, a language through elaboration, and not an abstand language, a language through detachment.

-With respect to the external and internal perception of this relation, for instance in past editions of the Encyclopædia Britannica, Galician was defined as a Portuguese dialect spoken in northwestern Spain.
-On the other hand, the director of the Instituto Camões declared in 2019 that Galician and Portuguese were close kin, but different languages.
+With regard to the external and internal perception of this relation, for instance in past editions of the Encyclopædia Britannica, Galician was defined as a "Portuguese dialect" spoken in northwestern Spain.
+On the other hand, the director of the Instituto Camões declared in 2019 that Galician and Portuguese were close kin but different languages.
 According to the Galician government, universities and main cultural institutions, such as the Galician Language Institute or the Royal Galician Academy, Galician and Portuguese are independent languages that stemmed from medieval Galician-Portuguese, and modern Galician must be considered an independent Romance language belonging to the group of Ibero-Romance languages having strong ties with Portuguese and its northern dialects.
 The standard orthography has its roots in the writing of relatively modern Rexurdimento authors, who largely adapted Spanish orthography to the then mostly unwritten language.
-Most Galician speakers do not regard Galician as a variety of Portuguese, but as a different language, which evolved without interruption and in situ from Latin, both languages maintaining separate literary traditions since the 14th century.
+Most Galician speakers regard Galician as a separate language, which evolved without interruption and in situ from Latin, with Galician and Portuguese maintaining separate literary traditions since the 14th century.